 Here is a list of bitcoin wallets that you can trust to successfully use for bitcoin payments:

-If your bitcoin wallet is not one of the above it may not work with our payment processor.
+If your bitcoin wallet or bitcoin cash wallet is not one of the above it may not work with our payment processor.

 Below is a chart with an indicative price for bitcoin in New Zealand Dollars.